Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

 [Rate Your Music](https://rateyourmusic.com/artist/daft-punk) - No internal audio content, over crowded with information

-## Business approach
+## Business Approach
 ### <ins>Mission Statment</ins>
 * What do you offer to your audience?
 * What makes your audience attracted to you?
+* create online presence
     * Provide quailty and self expression
     * Increase brand awareness
+    * showcase music content in a user freindly environment

-### <ins>Introduction</ins>
+### <ins>Physical Features</ins>

 * Branding
    * Make the branding eye catching, referable, attractive
    * Match style of branding with pages, repetition on aestheics
    * Apply branding through out
-* Introduction of the artists
+   * Minimalistic approach

-   * Create Small Bio
+* Content
+  * Intuative and eye catching design, minimal, interaction on every page
-   * Describe the evolution behind the artists
+    * stylistic and colour co-ordination that matches the artists attire
-* Outline professional goals
+  * Intial minimal content but bold grabbing the users attention
+    * Provide more in depth content for user to explore
+  * Call to action points easliy located and naviagle to engage user
+    * easy, user friendly proccess to start that inital contact

+### <ins>User stories</ins>

-This website is designed for fans to find all the information on the music duo's Discography in a simplistic user friendly webpage<br>
+This website is designed for fans to find all the information on the music duo's Discography in a simplistic user friendly webpage
 Below you can find the following user stories that were brainstomred as part of the planning process.

-### <ins>User stories</ins>

-* As a visiting user I want to browse the duo's music discography so that I can listen to there past and current releases
+<span style="background-color: #B7950B">As a visiting user I want to browse the duo's music discography so that I can listen to there past and current releases</span>

-* As a visiting user I want to learn more about past releases and know where I can purchase there music
+<span style="background-color: #B7950B">As a visiting user I want to learn more about past releases and know where I can purchase there music</span>

-* As a visiting user I want to understand more about the music artists history
+<span style="background-color: #B7950B">As a visiting user I want to understand more about the music artists history</span>

-* As a visiting user I want to be directed easily to the duos social media where I can contact them for any potential bookings
+<span style="background-color: #B7950B">As a visiting user I want to be directed easily to the duos social media where I can contact them for any potential bookings</span>

-* As a visiting user I want to be able to register my email so that I can keep up to date with any news or future releases
+<span style="background-color: #B7950B">As a visiting user I want to be able to register my email so that I can keep up to date with any news or future releases</span>

 # Scope